 The compelling force of the gadget gets applied to the bit.
 You can turn off its hammering motion so that the tool can function more like a routine basic drill.

-The tool can perform with fantastic speed and easy to utilize.
+The tool can perform with fantastic speed and is easy to utilize.
 It integrates hammering action or concussive blows with bit rotation.

 When the drill turns the bit, it will crush brick or concrete.
 If you utilize a regular standard drill, you may drill a hole three to four times slower than using a hammer drill.